When should I call a lawyer?

 To make sure they are protected, mortgage lenders want to know that homeowners’ real estate taxes and hazard (fire) insurance are promptly paid.
-Most residential mortgage lenders insure these payments are made by requiring the borrower to include in their monthly payment an amount to pay taxes and insurance, which is put into a separate escrow account.
+Most residential mortgage lenders ensure these payments are made by requiring the borrower to include in their monthly payment an amount to pay taxes and insurance, which is put into a separate escrow account.
 The lender then pays the bills for real estate taxes and insurance as they become due.
 Generally, the amount added to the monthly payment equals 1/12th of the annual amount due, spreading the payments out for the borrower equally over the year.
 Depending on when the next tax payment is due, though, your lender might need to collect extra money at closing to have enough in your escrow account to make that payment.

 What are conveyance taxes?

-Customarily, the Seller pays these taxes, and checks for the payment are delivered to the Buyer’s attorney at closing, together with the appropriate tax filing forms.
+Customarily, the seller pays these taxes, and checks for the payment are delivered to the buyer’s attorney at closing, together with the appropriate tax filing forms.

-What is a Quit Claim Deed?
-How is it different from a Warranty Deed?
+What is a quit claim deed?
+How is it different from a warranty deed?